ManthanThakor/MrStoreWebsite/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Start the development server with `npm start`.
+4. Start the client file with `npm run dev`.

 ## Usage